foundersandcoders/hapi-auth-morning-challenge/README.md

 1. Install `hapi-auth-basic` and add register this plugin on your server.

-2. Inside `lib/validate.js`, write a function called `basicValidate`, which validates the user in your "database" (`database/users.js`).
+2. Inside `lib/validate.js`, write a function called `basicValidate`, which validates the password of the users in your "database" (`database/users.js`), using Bcrypt.
 Note: we are just using a JavaScript object for the purposes of this exercise

 3. Replace the comment in `server.js` with an authentication **strategy** that uses `hapi-auth-basic`.
 Remember, always use the [hapi docs](https://hapijs.com/api) to find out what you don't know.